k0sproject/k0s/docs/helm-charts.md

 ### Helm charts in k0s configuration

-Adding Helm charts into the k0s configuration file gives you a declarative way in which to configure the cluster. k0s controller manages the setup of the defined extension Helm charts as part of the cluster bootstrap process.
+Adding Helm charts into the k0s configuration file gives you a declarative way in which to configure the cluster. k0s controller manages the setup of Helm charts that are defined as extensions in the k0s configuration file.

 ### Example

 In the example, Prometheus is configured from "stable" Helms chart repository.
-Add the following to ``k0s.yaml`` and restart k0s, after which Prometheus should start automatically with k0s.
+Add the following to `k0s.yaml` and restart k0s, after which Prometheus should start automatically with k0s.

 ```sh
 spec: